sqlpad/sqlpad/docs/authentication.md

 ## LDAP (Experimental)

+?> Available as of 5.8.0

+!> LDAP does not honor "open admin registration" for initial log in.
+Use `SQLPAD_ADMIN` to set initial admin email address if necessary

 LDAP-based authentication can be enabled by setting the necessary environment variables:

 - `SQLPAD_LDAP_AUTH_ENABLED` - Set to TRUE if LDAP enable, FALSE if LDAP disable.